 Located near Florence and Siena in Montepulciano, the Salcheto winery earned its name from the stream which winds through the valley and marks the boundary of the estate.
 Based in the historic Vino Nobile district in Tuscany, winemakers have been producing wine in the area for centuries.
 Run by Michele Manelli since 1997, this winery has been able to grow from a classic farm sharecrop into an innovative company despite the deep-set traditions of the surrounding area.
 The winery has parted with typical production models and successfully established new environmentally sustainable practices and built sustainable features into the property.

 Today its efforts have paid off with not only award-winning wines but an environmentally sustainable company.
-With an off-grid wine cellar and environmental estate management model, the winery can keep track it’s eco footprint.
+With an off-grid wine cellar and environmental estate management model, the winery can keep track of its eco footprint.
 Salcheto has been able to incorporate sustainable practices in a few ways.
 Apart from the energy efficient cellar system, the vineyard also produces its own compost which acts as a natural fertilizer.
 The company maintains the soil through a biodynamics system, and they source all their wood materials from responsibly managed forests.

 The winery’s bottles are also designed to be eco-friendly.
 They created the “Bordolese Toscanella” bottle as a nod to a traditional design and shape.
 The company claims it is also the lightest and most eco-friendly wine bottle available on the market.
 Lighter bottles are essential when trying to keep carbon emissions down since heavier bottles require more energy to transport around the world.